ocgeek/Voron-2.4-Parts/Kits/Functional Parts Kit.md

 - A and B Drive Frames with the Pin Mod
 - AB (aka XY) motion related Parts with Pin, MGN-12 and Spherical Bearings Mods
+- Z-Drives with Tensioner Mod
 - Z related motion related parts with Spherical Bearings Mod
-- Z-Drives with Tensioner Mod
-- Hot End parts based on AB-BN 30 and MGN12 Mod
+- Tool Head parts based on AB-BN30, Galileo Clockwork and MGN12 Mod
 - Functional Skirt parts
 - Various parts which are functional in nature